The Youth we serve

 * A refugee is an individual compelled to leave their homeland due to persecution, war, or violence.
 A refugee claimant is someone within Canada who seeks protection by making a claim for refugee status.

-Of the 34% of youth who self-identified as 2SLGBTQ+,
+Of the youth who self-identified as 2SLGBTQ+,

 also self-identified as Black